An In-depth Investigation of User Response Simulation for Conversational Search: Conclusion

 \section{Conclusion}

 In this paper, we study the task of simulating user responses for clarifying questions in conversational search.
-We find that replacing the existing state-of-the-art GPT-2-based model with T5 can significantly improve generation performance.
-Rather than reporting it as the new state-of-the-art, we cast the question of what can be learned from the task instead of waiting for the next powerful generation model.
-As part of the answering process, we conduct an in-depth manual analysis of the low-performance generations of T5.
-It shows that aside from data noise, 38\% of the generations are bad because T5 cannot effectively learn to generate responses of the correct answer type, and at least 45\% of the generations have low performances due to mis-evaluations.
-We then propose a simple two-step model named the Conceptualization-Instantiation model to correct the wrong answer types in generations, which is shown to improve the T5 model significantly in our experiments evaluated by three complementary evaluations.
-Further, we propose a data partition heuristic to account for an essential variable for user simulation, the \textit{cooperativeness}, which substantially improves upon the existing evaluation standard.
+We provide insights into the challenges with existing models, demonstrate how they may be addressed, and identify what is left to be solved.
+Initially, we find that a small finetuned T5 can significantly outperform much larger existing user simulation systems.
+Rather than reporting it as the new state-of-the-art, we cast the question of what can be learned about user simulation.
+As part of the answering process, we conduct a hand-analysis of the low-scoring generations of T5.
+It shows that aside from data noise, 38\% of them are bad because T5 is ineffective at answer typing, and at least 45\% of the `bad' generations are due to misevaluations.
+We then propose a simple two-step model to address the answer typing challenge, which is shown to reduce the above answer type error significantly from 38\% to 12\%.
+Further, we propose a data partition heuristic to account for an essential variable during user simulation, the \textit{cooperativeness}, which substantially reduced the misevaluation from 31\% to 2.4\%.
+In the end, we compare our proposed model with existing baselines and large language models.
+We show that our model is the best and that existing large language models are insufficient for simulating users for conversational search.
+Our investigation and work on better training user simulation models is timely in the midst of the breaking era of large language models.

+\begin{acks} This work was supported in part by NSF grant \#2007398.
+We gratefully acknowledge the feedback from our anonymous reviewers and from the members of the UtahNLP group. \end{acks}